 Ritucharya (seasonal guidelines for living) and Dinacharya (daily living guidelines) are two cornerstones of ayurvedic health.
 The Ayurvedic acharyas practiced the concept of “preventive health care” .
 This means that a great deal of work is given to the end user to practice and follow to ensure that the body remains in a state of balance.

 We have been regularly putting up Ritucharya (seasonal regimen) for various seasons from Hemanta / Shishira last year.
 We have so far progressed through Hemanta, Shishira, Vasanta, and are now in Greeshma (summer).
-We are shortly going to go into Varsha (Monsoon) in a few weeks.
+The next season will be Varsha (Monsoon).

 Adana Kala vs Visarga Kala: An Ayurvedic concept:

 Depending upon the movement of the Sun, the Ayurvedic Acharyas have divided the year into 2 parts of 6 months each.
 Each of these 6 month periods have 3 seasons of 2 months each.
 Hence we experience 6 seasons according to Ayurevda: each lasting 2 months.
 3 seasons fall in Adana Kala and 3 seasons fall into Visarga Kala.

 Shishira (late Winter), Vasantha (Spring) and Greeshma (Summer) are the 3 seasons that fall in the Uttarayana period, when the Sun is seen to move in a Northern direction.
 The Acharyas term this period, “Adana kala” .